MicrosoftDocs/Advertising-docs/BingAds/customer-management-service/findaccounts.md

 ---
-title: FindAccounts Service Operation ms.service: bing-ads-customer-management-service ms.topic: article
+title: FindAccounts Service Operation - Customer Management ms.service: bing-ads-customer-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Gets a list of accounts owned by the specified customer that match the specified filter criteria.
 ---
-# FindAccounts Service Operation
+# FindAccounts Service Operation - Customer Management
 Gets a list of accounts owned by the specified customer that match the specified filter criteria.

 ## <a name="request"></a>Request Elements